rtCamp/docs.rtcamp.com/readme.md

 # this will create the file: ./pages/about/index.html
 	```

+**NOTE:** When you add a new page, set its permalink into the YAML Front Matter of the page as follows.
+This will help Jekyll in generating parent-child relationship of the pages and Breadcrumbs as well.

+	---
+	layout: page
+	title: "New Page"
+	description: ""
+	permalink: parent-page-slug/page-slug/
+	---

 ### Publish

 After you've added pages or made changes to your files, simply commit them to your git repo and push the commits up to server.